sdsna/sdgs-in-the-city/site/projects/sdgs-on-the-streets.md

   Our booth will feature a spinning wheel with the 17 SDGs, from which participants will spin for an SDG and receive an invitation to partake in a related personal action.
-SDSN will collect the social media handles from those who successfully completed their action, and then will enter them into a raffle to win tickets to ICSD and books signed by Jeffrey Sachs.
+We will collect the social media handles from those who successfully completed their action, and then will enter them into a raffle to win tickets to ICSD and books signed by Jeffrey Sachs.